thephpleague/uri-src/docs/components/7.0/domain.md

 ### Using a collection of domain labels.

 A host is a collection of labels delimited by the host separator `.`.
-So it is possible to create a `Host` object using a collection of labels with the `Domain::createFromLabels` method.
+So it is possible to create a `Host` object using a collection of labels with the `Domain::fromLabels` method.
 The method expects a single arguments, a collection of label. **The labels must be ordered hierarchically, this mean that the array should have the top-level domain in its first entry**.

 <p class="message-warning">Since an IP is not a hostname, the class will throw an <code>League\Uri\Exceptions\SyntaxError</code> if you try to create an fully qualified domain name with a valid IP address.</p>